awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-configuration.md

 # Interact with component configuration<a name="ipc-component-configuration"></a>

 The component configuration IPC service lets you do the following:
-+ Get and set component configuration parameters
++ Get and set component configuration parameters\.
-+ Subscribe to component configuration updates
++ Subscribe to component configuration updates\.
-+ Validate component configuration updates before the nucleus applies them
++ Validate component configuration updates before the nucleus applies them\.

 **Topics**
 + [GetConfiguration](#ipc-operation-getconfiguration)